okx/KIPs/docs/final/KIP-3.md

 **Create Exchange Process:**

-- Initiators of Exchange creation sign a create exchange transaction and make it broadcasted to one of OKExChain nodes
+- Initiators of Exchange creation sign a create exchange transaction and make it broadcasted to one of OEC nodes
 - This OKChian node will check this transaction.
-If there is no error, then this transaction will be broadcasted to other OKExChain nodes
+If there is no error, then this transaction will be broadcasted to other OEC nodes
 - Create exchange transaction is committed on the blockchain by block proposer
 - Validators will verify the constraints on token name and deduct the fee from the transaction initiator’s address

 New pool token is generated based on the KIP3-Symbol.
-Token pairs info is saved on the OKExChain.
+Token pairs info is saved on the OEC.

 #### 5.3.2 Add Liquidity